Master of Science in Nursing with a GPA of 3.5 or higher on a 4.0 scale

 Fax: (570) 408-7846

-*Due to State Board of Nursing and/or Board of Education guidelines, the School of Nursing may not accept students from Alabama, Alaska, Arkansas, Colorado, Iowa, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Montana, Nevada, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Tennessee, Utah, Vermont, Washington, Washington D.C., West Virginia, Wisconsin, or Wyoming for our online programs.
+*Due to State Board of Nursing and/or Board of Education guidelines, the School of Nursing may not accept students from Alabama, Alaska, Arkansas, Colorado, Iowa, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Montana, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Tennessee, Utah, Vermont, Washington, Washington D.C., West Virginia, Wisconsin, or Wyoming for our online programs.